 A List of Cages: A Review

 Books about damaged people in painful situations have the tendency to read as lurid, even prurient.
-Although A List of Cages will make you feel many, many things, Robin Roe‘s debut novel handles its subject matter with care and authority.
-Continue reading
+Although A List of Cages will make you feel many, many things, Robin Roe's debut novel handles its subject matter with care and authority.
+When Adam, a caring high school senior, is assigned to escort a younger student to … Continue reading A List of Cages: A Review

 Every Falling Star: A Review

-He was just like every other little boy in Pyongyang, taking taekwondo lessons and dreaming of becoming a general in Kim Il-sung’s army.
-In Every Falling Star: The True Story of How I Survived and Escaped North Korea, DPRK-escapee Sungju Lee tells of his family’s fall from grace, his life as an orphan on the streets, and his eventual path to freedom.
-Although aimed at a young adult audience, Lee’s memoir provides an unflinching look at what happens to Pyongyang families who displease the Leader.
-Continue reading
+He was just like every other little boy in Pyongyang, taking taekwondo lessons and dreaming of becoming a general in Kim Il-sung's army.
+In Every Falling Star: The True Story of How I Survived and Escaped North Korea, DPRK-escapee Sungju Lee tells of his family's fall from grace, his life as an orphan on the … Continue reading Every Falling Star: A Review

 Air: A Review

-It’s always a little strange when new fiction tackles current issues.
+It's always a little strange when new fiction tackles current issues.
 Once you consider publishing schedules, the authors who write these texts seem downright prescient.
-In Air, Ryan Gattis takes on police brutality in Baltimore, and creates an instant — if flawed — classic in the process.
-Continue reading
+In Air, Ryan Gattis takes on police brutality in Baltimore, and creates an instant --- if flawed --- classic in the process.
+Air centers on Grey Monroe: a mixed-race teenager … Continue reading Air: A Review